 Although propane burns cleaner than most gases, it does release a small amount of carbon monoxide.
-Be sure to choose a propane heater with a built-in automatic shutoff, which detects when too much carbon monoxide is in the air and shuts down the unit to maintain safe oxygen levels.
+Be sure to choose a propane heater that automatically shuts off when it detects too much carbon monoxide in the air.

 Manually check the heater’s hose for gas leaks regularly to ensure gas is flowing into the heater as it should.
 Listen closely for any whistling or hissing noises, which indicate that gas is escaping from a leak in the hose.
 Use a gas-powered heater only in a properly ventilated tent, with windows and any vents open to allow fresh air.

 When burned, butane gas creates heat.
-Butane is also rated in BTUs, and it comes in small, portable canisters that are easily portable.
-While butane burns cleaner and releases less carbon monoxide into the air than propane, pay attention to safety just as with propane.
-Use a butane heater only in a well-ventilated space and in conjunction with safety features that detect carbon monoxide.
+Butane’s heat output is also rated in BTUs, and the gas comes in small, portable canisters that are easily portable.
+While butane burns more cleanly and releases less carbon monoxide into the air than propane, you must pay careful attention to safety when using a butane heater, just as with a propane unit.
+Butane heaters must be used only in well-ventilated spaces, ideally in conjunction with a device capable of detecting carbon monoxide.